cdl-mint/Niryo/Ned API examples/Vision_Tic_Tac_Toe/README.md

 Documentation from the official niryo website is available [here](https://niryo.com/docs/niryo-one/niryo-one-industrial-demonstrators/vision-tic-tac-toe/).

-There were several modifications done on the Tic-Tac-Toe software of Ned:
+There were several modifications done on the Tic-Tac-Toe software of Ned robot:

 1. The exemplary python code for the Tic-Tac-Toe game was modified such that the tokens were taken from the sides of the playing field and not from a stack.
 This you can see on the figure below at step 4.
 2. The tokens used did not belong to the accessories provided by the Niryo company but rather were our own.
 Since they were easier to pick up with the vacuum pump.
 Furthermore, the tokens were of the color red and green.